22 Improved medication for the chronically ill with an electronic decision support system

 Project description (completed research project)

 43 GPs participated in the study and were divided between an intervention group and a control group.
 The study included patients who were at least 65 years old, had at least three chronic diseases and were taking at least five medications.
-The GPs of the intervention group were supported by the electronic decision support system while the control group continued their usual care.
-GPs decided in agreement with their patients whether or not to accept the prescribing recommendations offered by the decision support system to optimize prescribing.
-After six and twelf months, the appropriateness of the medication prescribed, use of healthcare services (e.g. hospitalisation, visits to the emergency department), frequency of falls, quality of life and costs were compared between the two groups.
-Furthermore, the factors that favoured or hindered the use of this tool into GP practice were investigated.
+The GPs of the intervention group were supported by the electronic clinical decision support system while the control group continued their usual care.
+GPs decided together with their patients whether or not to accept the prescribing recommendations offered by the decision support system.
+After six and twelve months, the appropriateness of the medication prescribed, use of healthcare services (e.g. hospitalization, visits to the emergency department), frequency of falls, quality of life and costs were compared between the two groups.
+Furthermore, the factors that favored or hindered the use of the decision support system into GP practice were investigated.

-Many older adults have multiple chronic illnesses and therefore take different medications, which is associated with multimorbidity.
 GPs often have insufficient time to systematically examine their patients’ medication lists.
 However, inappropriate prescribing and errors in medication use increase health risks and costs.
-An electronic decision support system can help GPs to review medication and thus limit undesirable effects.
+An electronic clinical decision support system can help GPs to review medication lists and thus limit undesirable effects.

-The study examined the effectiveness of an electronic support system for optimising medication.
-In addition, the integration of the tool into routine practice and its cost-effectiveness was investigated.
+The study examined the effectiveness of an electronic decision support system for optimizing medication.
+In addition, the integration of the tool into routine practice and its cost-effectiveness were investigated.